vdclab/vdclab-wiki/EMBL-EBI.md

 - As an organization, sets many standards of biological data usage, formatting, reference and publishing
 - Provides a variety of bioinformatic, research/analytic, networking/career services within a large network of service providers, analytical groups/platforms and other organizations, all dedicated to the submission, analysis, formatting, organization, visualization and interpretation of biological data

-# NCBI page related on the wiki
+# EMBL page related on the wiki

 - []()
 {.links-list}